SharadChoudhury/ATM-Transactions-Batch-ETL/README.md

 # ATM-Transactions-Batch-ETL
-Batch ETL pipeline using Apache Sqoop, Apache PySpark, Amazon S3 and Amazon RedShift to analyze ATM withdrawl behaviours to optimally manage the refill frequency.
+Performing Batch ETL of ATM transactions data using Apache Sqoop, Apache PySpark, loading the table data into Amazon S3 and warehousing using Amazon RedShift to analyze ATM withdrawl behaviours to optimally manage the refill frequency.

 # Project Outline